-Travel the universe in the digital state-of-the-art Abbitt Planetarium Theater.
+Travel the universe in the digital Abbitt Planetarium Theater.
 The 71-seat planetarium theater, renovated and upgraded in 2008, offers a fully digital simulation of the sky, allowing us to travel anywhere in our known universe at the touch of a button.
 It is able to project the sky as seen from anywhere on the Earth, at any time between 99,999 BC and 99,9999 AD.

 A SkyLase RGB LED laser system allows us to draw bright images on the dome in numerous formats.
 Our eMedia projection system gives us full Internet access to show real-time images of various events in space, including streaming NASA TV for live launch events.